Families should never have to choose between

 5. Email is the primary method of communication for both FACTS and Bishop Diego High School.
 Please be sure to use an email address that you will have regular access to and which you will monitor on a regular basis.

 Families are strongly encouraged to have their students apply for scholarships to assist with tuition costs.
 Please refer to the Independent Scholarships page to discern which awards may apply.
+Admissions for the 2021-2022 school year will begin on October 1st, 2020.

 Please note that Bishop Diego High School does not give athletic scholarships.